5 Signs You Need to Seek Support When Depressed

 If you want true happiness, abundance, prosperity, and peace know that it starts and ends with you.
 The key is to not ignore your issues or suppress them.
 This is not an opportunity for you to put more pressure on yourself while you read this.
 This is an opportunity for you to take control of your life and do what is necessary for you to live a healthy and loving life because you deserve that and much more.
 We don’t always realize we are in a deep depression until it is too late.
 I’d like to make you more self-aware and start taking steps to change for the better.

-Here are 5 signs you need to seek support when depressed:
+Here are 5 signs you need to seek support when faced with depression:

 1. Thoughts of suicide or disappearing.